 Color accuracy was not as good as the standard set by some great square filters but it can be really hard to notice in real-world shooting.
 A 77mm ProND 1000 can stand against similar rival filters and provides a reasonable value for the money with its decent image quality.

 Picking the Best Neutral Density Filters

-Neutral density filters are amazing photography tools that have the potential to add some great effects to your photos.
+ND filters are amazing photography tools that have the potential to add some great effects to your photos.
 Their simple and innovative design has made an incredible contribution to the photography market.